Start a Creative Project

 Step 2: Discuss your project details with public affairs

-Our project managers, Aimee Sisco and Danielle Juncal, will coordinate with the public affairs creative team to determine who will be involved—project manager, designer, editor—on your project.
+Our project manager, Aimee Sisco, will coordinate with the public affairs creative team to determine who will be involved—project manager, designer, editor—on your project.
 They will follow up with you to talk about the details of your project.

 - Who is responsible for writing the copy?